 Ynys Enlli (Bardsey Island)

-Ynys Enlli (Bardsey Island) is the ‘island of 20,000 saints’, who are supposedly buried here, far outnumbering the current population of living souls (just four).
-Bardsey has always been a place of refuge, retreat and pilgrimage, and is the end point of the North Wales Pilgrim's Way.
-Ynys Enlli means ‘the island in the currents’ and it’s a great place for a day-trip.
-In 2023 the island became the first site in Europe to be awarded International Dark Sky Sanctuary certification.
-It joins 16 other sites worldwide recognised as the most remote and dark places on earth.
+Ynys Enlli (Bardsey Island) is the 'island of 20,000 saints', who are supposedly buried here, far outnumbering the handful of living souls who live on the island these days.
+It's always been a place of refuge, retreat and pilgrimage, and is the end point of the North Wales Pilgrim's Way.
+In 2023 it became the first site in Europe to be awarded International Dark Sky Sanctuary certification, joining just 16 other sites worldwide.
+Between March and October you can hop on a boat for a day trip to explore the island's amazing bird and sealife.

 Hell’s Mouth

 Or to give it its correct Welsh title, Porth Neigwl.
 But we can see why it got the nickname.
 The gaping jaws and four-mile sands face straight into the Atlantic sou’westerlies, which made it a nightmare for sailors of old - but it’s heaven for surfers today.
-Surf schools run daily courses here; the waves get progressively bigger as you move northwards along the beach.
-Local surfers reckon that Llŷn’s best barrel is next-door at Porth Ceiriad, but on big-sea days, it’s definitely best left to experts.
+If you're not an experienced surfer though, be careful.
+Depending on the conditions it can be quite rough and there are no lifeguards.
+The waves get progressively bigger as you move northwards along the beach.

-Ceredigion’s longest beach runs for three miles (5km) up from Borth to the sand dunes of the Dyfi National Nature Reserve, where you can find out more at the Ynyslas Visitor Centre.
+Ceredigion’s longest beach runs for three miles (5km) up from Borth to the sand dunes of the Dyfi National Nature Reserve which form part of the Dyfi Biosphere.
+You can find out more at the Ynyslas Visitor Centre.
 The ebbing tide reveals the gnarled stumps of a 5,000-year-old forest.
 This, according to local legend, is Cantre'r Gwaelod (the ‘lower hundred’), an ancient kingdom that was swamped when the gatekeeper Seithennyn got drunk and forgot to shut the flood gates.

 Ynyshir